Reference documentation

 Removed features

-The following features are removed since the indicated version.
+The following features have been removed in the version indicated.

 Version Feature / Notes